 For smaller organization, Self-Managed Hosting is an even more attractive option (cheaper and simpler): instead of doing the virtualisation yourself (buying a server and configuring it), you could just buy a virtual server from a Cloud provider or even just use a PC in the office.

-The Cloud server would cost a fraction of a real server and you won’t have to worry about installation and maintenance.
+The Cloud server would cost a fraction of a physical server and you won’t have to worry about installation and maintenance.
 QuickBooks and your data file will be on the virtual server and users will connect to it through Remote Desktop.

 With this option, the server is yours, but hosted and maintained (backup, up-time, upgrade…) for you.
 Any application that run on a desktop computer can be installed (at no extra cost) and the server can be upgraded if more resources are required.

 The advantage of self hosting is bridging the gap between QuickBooks Desktop and QuickBooks Online by bringing the end user the functionality of QuickBooks Desktop but with the freedom (simultaneous multi-user remote access) of the QuickBooks Online.

 As for security, the data never leaves the hosts computer like a cloud based solution.
 The data is only accessible through the MyQuickCloud portal the host configures.
-Since the data never goes anywhere it can’t be accessible through the internet or even by MQC.
+Since the data never goes anywhere it can’t be accessible through the internet or even by MyQuickCloud.
 It’s an end to end reverse VPN that is the first of it’s kind available to the open market via a retail offering.
-Larger corporates use this technology via full IT Teams with the background and know how of setting up intranet services.
+Larger corporates use this technology via full IT Teams with the background and know-how of setting up intranet services.
 MyQuickCloud offers this option to small and medium businesses without the need for an IT Team.

 Self-Managed: The best of both worlds